thesofproject/sof-docs/developer_guides/testbench/test_audio_quality.rst

    Number of non-applicable tests = 0
    Number of skipped tests = 0

-The script is currently set up for batch processing in text console.
-To enable graphics plot windows an edit can be done:
+The script is currently set up for batch processing in the text console.
+To enable graphics plot windows, edit the script to the following:

 .. code-block:: diff